 - Durable formula provides excellent hide and goes on smoothly

-- Dries to touch in 15 minutes and covers up to 6 sq. ft. per can
+- Dries to the touch in 1 hour and covers approximately 5.5 sq. ft. per can

 Choosing the Best Spray Paint for Your Outdoor Wooden Furniture